approov/quickstart-ios-objectivec-nsurlsession/README.md

 ## ADD THE APPROOV SDK

 Get the latest Approov SDK by using `CocoaPods`.
 The `Podfile` configuration file is located in the `shapes-app/ApproovShapes` directory and should contain a reference to the latest version of the Approov SDK available for iOS.
-Install the depndency by executing:
+Install the dependency by executing:

 ```
 $pod install